Cantelli Constrained Policy Optimization: Abstract

 \section{Abstract}

-We introduce the Value-at-Risk Constrained Policy Optimization algorithm (VaR-CPO), a sample efficient and conservative method designed to optimize Value-at-Risk (VaR) constraints directly.
-Empirically, we demonstrate that VaR-CPO is capable of safe exploration, achieving zero constraint violations during training in feasible environments, a critical property that baseline methods fail to uphold.
-To overcome the inherent non-differentiability of the VaR constraint, we employ the one-sided Chebyshev inequality to obtain a tractable surrogate based on the first two moments of the cost return.
-Additionally, by extending the trust-region framework of the Constrained Policy Optimization (CPO) method, we provide rigorous worst-case bounds for both policy improvement and constraint violation during the training process.
+We introduce \emph{Canary}, a risk-averse method designed to optimize Value-at-Risk (VaR) constrained reinforcement learning (RL) problems.
+We employ Cantelli's inequality to obtain a tractable, conservative and smooth bound on the VaR constraint based on the first two moments of the cost return.
+This yields a constraint estimator that remains \emph{stable} with tight violation thresholds in dense cost regimes.
+Extending the trust-region framework of the Constrained Policy Optimization (CPO) method, we further provide worst-case bounds for both policy improvement and constraint violation during the training process.
+Empirically, across continuous-control safety benchmarks, Canary most reliably satisfies its constraint, with the fewest violations and the earliest permanent satisfaction, while remaining reward-competitive with other baselines that also satisfy.